zammad/zammad-admin-documentation/settings/security/password.rst

 .. note::

-   Zammad does **not** allow you to change your LDAP password, instead, it will set a password in it's local database which might confuse your users.
+   Zammad does **not** allow you to change your LDAP password, instead, it will set a password in its local database which might confuse your users.
 This will be addressed in the future by
    `#1169 <https://github.com/zammad/zammad/issues/1169>`_ and
    `#2389 <https://github.com/zammad/zammad/issues/2389>`_.